How to Find and Fix Email Deliverability Issues

 Start testing by changing the subject line.

 Is it too long?
-Make sure it’s thirty-five to fifty words.
+Make sure it’s thirty-five to fifty characters.

 Is it in ALL CAPS?
 If so, change it.

 Does it have excessive punctuation?!!?
 If so, remove it.

 Does it have any of the spam-filter trigger words?
 If so, re-write it.

 If after fixing your Subject line, you now get into the Inbox, that’s great and you’ve fixed your deliverability problem.
 If not, continue to use the “safe” Subject line and proceed with testing the message content.

 This can be time-consuming to test, but we have a recommended method that can speed it up.